Nisargs23/Bandit/Writeups.md

 <img width="299" alt="image" src="https://github.com/Nisargs23/Bandit/assets/148000598/794b4c0b-1205-4ff7-a451-d8b2c2cb69be">

 Now the problem was that the parameters I was setting seemed to work but that wasn't narrowing down anything.
 It was only when I saw one of the examples on the man page that I realised that all of them work together.
-In hindsight that made sense as you would need to set different parameters to find a file.Anyways it worked after a while.
+In hindsight that made sense as you would need to set different parameters to find a file.
+Anyways it worked after a while.

 <img width="491" alt="image" src="https://github.com/Nisargs23/Bandit/assets/148000598/9c84295c-f2fa-4eb8-992f-399589d03cc2">

 P4L4vucdmLnm8I7Vl7jG1ApGSfjYKqJU

 ## Level 6
-Some new parameters and the size one is already known.
-It was easy enough to finf=d the user and group commands on the man page for find.
+Some new parameters in this level, and the size one is already known.
+It was easy enough to find the user and group commands on the man page for find.
 They had pretty simple syntaxes.

 Honestly, I thought "that was pretty quick".
 Until I used the command.
 No result.
 Oh yeah, I didn't change the directory.
 So ls.
 Only this time no directory. ls -a .
-Still no directory, but some names which made no sense and gave a bunch of gibberish on trying to access it.
+Still no directory, but there were some names which made no sense and gave a bunch of gibberish on trying to access it.
 So I read the question again, and it said the whole server.
 On searching on google, I learned that for a specific directory, you can just use find /directory instead of shifting to the directory first.
 This was of no use for this particular level though as the file wasn't in any diretory.
-And simply specifying the canditions without any directory didn't seem to work.
-So something was missing
+And simply specifying the conditions without any directory didn't seem to work.
+So something was missing.

 It had to be find / instead of just find.